This self-flying helicopter startup promises rides that are as cheap as an Uber

 Groden’s also attracted top engineers and execs a generation or two his senior.
 Gonzalo Rey, the company’s CTO and brains behind the new autonomous Flight Stack, oversaw work on the flight controllers for the Boeing 787 and Airbus A350 airliners.
 The company has also recruited vets from companies including Airbus, Boeing, Ford, JetBlue, SpaceX, Tesla, and Uber.

 Skyryse will continue tuning its tech until it can launch at that car-like price point.
 Groden won’t say on the record how soon he expects that to happen, but he seems to be targeting a very, very ambitious timetable.
 “The technology will propel us to a place where we will be at parity with the car far sooner than most people would expect,” he says.
-(Skyryse hasn’t announced where it will launch, but Groden does emphasize that it is an LA-based company.)
+(Skyryse hasn’t announced where it will launch, but Groden does emphasize that it is an L.A.-based company.)

-For a former resident of LA county, it’s easy for me to see the benefits of an affordable air taxi service.
-When I lived in LA, 45 minutes seemed to be the absolute minimum for any trip around the city, and it wasn’t uncommon to spend an hour or more getting somewhere.
+For a former resident of L.A. county, it’s easy for me to see the benefits of an affordable air taxi service.
+When I lived in L.A., 45 minutes seemed to be the absolute minimum for any trip around the city, and it wasn’t uncommon to spend an hour or more getting somewhere.

 But when I visited Skyryse back in June 2019, I got a preview of the company’s vision for the future.
 Groden showed me a new way to see my old home during a human-piloted helicopter flight from their hangar in Hawthorne (next to Elon Musk’s Space X) about 20 miles up the coast to Malibu, around rush hour.
 Our flight took about 14 minutes.
 By car, it could have lasted about an hour and a half at that time of day.